-Gardening in pots and containers is very rewarding.
-For some people, it might be the only way to garden.
-If you live in urban areas, apartments or houses without gardens container gardening might be your only option.
+But gardening in pots and containers can be very rewarding once you have learned how to maintain your plants properly.
+For some people, it might even be the only way to garden.
+If you live in urban areas, apartments or houses without gardens container gardening is your only option.

 But even people with gardens will have pots on patios,